-Dr. Grace Lee Peng is a board certified surgeon, fellowship trained in reconstructive surgery and facial plastic surgery in Beverly Hills.
+Dr. Grace Lee Peng is a double board-certified facial and reconstructive plastic surgeon in Beverly Hills, CA.

 Born and raised in Palos Verdes, California, Dr. Peng’s talent was recognized at an early age.
 While attending high school, Dr. Peng was accepted into the highly selective Baccalaureate/M.D. program at the University of Southern California (USC).
 She received several merit scholarships, including USC’s Presidential Scholarship, and went on to win multiple, prestigious Undergraduate Research Awards in both the life sciences and gerontology.
 Dr. Peng graduated as a Renaissance Scholar with highest honors prior to going on to earn her M.D. from the Keck School of Medicine at USC.